AlexHumpert/GDP-Capita_vs_Service_Sector/README.md

 ## Scatter Plot

-Interpretation:  This chart shows a linear relationship (Correlation 0.582716839) between GDP/K and Services value added; but it also shows that there is still considerable variability around the best-fitting straight line.
-Therefore, we can not say that the relation is perfect.
-We will now run a linear regression for further understanding of the relation between these two variables.
+Interpretation: This chart shows a moderetaly strons positive linear relationship (Correlation 0.58) between GDP/K and Services value added; but it also shows that there is still considerable variability around the line of best-fit.
+We will now run a linear regression to capture more concretely the relationship between the two variables.

 <p align="center">
 <img width="600" alt="Screen Shot 2022-05-26 at 12 27 45 PM" src="https://user-images.githubusercontent.com/64847974/170470252-22a1ecb9-cea5-4df4-8ad5-2509e6b3be5d.png">